khanfaizal813/khanfaizal813/README.md

 🤝 Ready to elevate your business?
 Drop me a message and let's chat!

-📫How to reach me: https://www.linkedin.com/in/faizal-khan-303502156/
+📫How to reach me: [https://www.linkedin.com/in/faizal-khan-303502156/]

-🛠️ Languages and Tools :
+### 🛠️ Languages and Tools :
-React  React  Material UI  Redux   CSS  HTML  JavaScript  AWS  Git
+React Angular Material UI  Redux   CSS  HTML  JavaScript  AWS  Git.

-Top Langs